 If the Trailer Tire Pressure Monitoring System (TTPMS) is detected, touch the Tire Pressure Monitoring icon to set up tire pressure monitoring.
-Touch Yes to set up the sensors or touch No to return to the previous screen.

-The trailer tire pressure sensors can transmit up to 7 m (23 ft) from the hitch receiver of the vehicle.
+The trailer tire pressure sensors transmits up to 7 m (23 feet) from the hitch receiver of the vehicle.

 A trailer must be electrically connected to the vehicle before starting the sensor-to-vehicle learn process.
 After selecting Start from the Learn Sensors screen, use the Tool Method or the Manual Method (described below) to learn each tire sensor, during which the current tire number will be highlighted.

-Each sensor has a maximum of two minutes to learn, shown by a timer.
+Each sensor has a maximum of two minutes to learn.
 After a sensor is learned, a checkmark appears next to the tire, the vehicle horn will sound, the vehicle's brake lamps will flash, and all working trailer lamps will flash.
 It then moves to the next sensor.

-To cancel the process touch Stop.
+To cancel the process, touch Stop.